Flowette: Flow Matching with Graphette Priors for Graph Generation: Structure Preserving Flows

 \subsection{Flow Matching Learning Objective}

-We propose a rectified flow-matching objective for graph generation that learns a continuous-time transport from graphex priors to the data distribution while preserving both local and global graph structure.
+We propose a rectified flow-matching objective for graph generation that learns a continuous-time transport from graphette priors to the data distribution while preserving both local and global graph structure.
 Since locally accurate velocity predictions may fail to integrate into globally coherent graphs under finite-step solvers, an issue exacerbated in graph domains, we couple local velocity matching with endpoint-level structural consistency and domain-specific regularization to ensure stable and structurally valid graph generation.
+Let $\beta_{\mathrm{end}}, \beta_{\mathrm{val}}, \beta_{\mathrm{atom}} \ge 0$ be scalar weighting coefficients.
 The overall training objective is as follows where each term is defined below.

-\paragraph{Local Velocity Matching Loss.} We enforce local flow correctness by matching predicted velocities to the rectified target transport:
+\paragraph{Local Velocity Matching Loss.} We enforce local flow correctness by matching predicted velocities to the rectified target transport.
+Let $\lambda_x, \lambda_e \ge 0$ be scalar weighting coefficients:

-where $v_A$, $v_X$, and $v_F$ denote the predicted velocity components for the $A, X$ and $F$, respectively.
+where $v_A$, $v_X$, and $v_F$ denote the predicted velocity components for $A, X$ and $F$, respectively.
 The targets $\Delta A=A_1-A_0$, $\Delta X=X_1-X_0$, and $\Delta F=F_1-F_0$ correspond to the rectified transport directions induced by the linear interpolation between the prior graph and the target graph.
 This loss enforces correct local transport behavior at each intermediate state along the rectified flow path.

 \paragraph{Endpoint Consistency Loss.} While $\mathcal{L}_{\mathrm{vel}}$ constrains the instantaneous transport direction at a randomly sampled intermediate time $t$, accurate graph generation further requires that the learned velocity field induces a globally coherent transport from $t=0$ to $t=1$.
 We therefore supervise the endpoint implied by the rectified flow parameterization.
 Given a $A_t, X_t$ and $F_t$ at time $t$, a single-step rectified integration predicts the endpoint